Find out whether inheritance tax in the Netherlands applies to your worldwide assets as an expat or a non-resident.

 Inheritance tax in the Netherlands is levied on the estate of the deceased.
 It is payable on all worldwide assets belonging to anyone who is classified as a Dutch resident, for tax purposes, at the time of their death.
 However, Dutch law considers émigrés as residents for inheritance and gift tax purposes for 10 years after emigration.

 Dutch inheritance tax rates and gift tax rates are the same.
-The 2020 rates for inheritance tax in the Netherlands are as follows:
+The 2021 rates for inheritance tax in the Netherlands are the following:

 Part of your inheritance can be eligible for an exemption from the Dutch inheritance tax.
 You will, however, still be taxed on the remaining amount of the inheritance that exceeds the exemption.
-The current rates of tax-free allowance are as follows:
+The current rates of tax-free allowance are the following:

 - All others: €2,208